labordynamicsinstitute/ldilab-manual/11-04-workflow-data.md

     ```
     python tools/download_openicpsr-private.py 111234
     ```
-    which should unpack the data files only, not overwriting anything else.
+    which should unpack the data files only, not overwriting anything else. **If this fails, do the "Manual steps,"** then come back here.
 - [ ] attempt to download data from various sources indicated by the authors, but ONLY if no sign-up/ application process is involved.
-- [ ] If there is data: Run the PII-checking code, review the output, and record the result in the `REPLICATION.md`.
-  - This may already have been generated, check `generated/pii_stata_output.csv` and `generated/PII_stata_scan_summary.txt`.

 :::